kim-carter/mesap/RUN.md

 # RUN instructions for the MEdical Sequence Analysis Pipeline (MESAP) for RNA-Seq analysis
 The MESAP package has been developed for NGS transcriptome sequencing (RNA-seq) projects with the purpose providing an easy to use, reproducible and robust set of standardised methods (and reference files) for analysing this type of data.
 More background details are available in [README.md](README.md).

+Following are instructions for using MESAP through the [Singularity](https://github.com/hpcng/singularity/releases) and [Docker](https://www.docker.com) conrainer platforms.
+Container platform technoologies allow you to create and run operating system-like containers (think of it as a light-weight virtual machine) that package up pieces of software in a way that is portable and reproducible at the OS level.
+You can build a container on your laptop, and then run it on the largest HPC clusters in the world, local university or company clusters, a single server, in the cloud, or on a workstation down the hall without any changes.
+This is incredibly powerful, and the perfect choice for building robust and reproducible bioinformatics pipelines.

 #### Reference MESAP version 3.0

 ## What pipelines and software are contained in this pipeline?